bvonboyen/bvonboyen.github.io/volunteering.md

 nav_order: 40
 ---

-Throughout my career, I have been continuously volunteering in work and private life.
+Throughout my career, I have continuously volunteered in both professional and personal settings.

-Currently, I am producing the sound, virtual services, and podcasts in a team of dedicated members at IPC.
+Currently, I help produce sound, virtual services, and podcasts as part of a dedicated team at IPC.

-I invite you to visit the extensive library of IPC Zurich's [Sermons](https://ipc-zurich.org/sermons/).
+I invite you to explore IPC Zurich’s extensive library of [sermons](https://ipc-zurich.org/sermons/).

-If you start listening regularly, you are invited to follow our podcast through Itunes or Pocketcast, or visit one of our in person service.
+If you start listening regularly, feel free to follow our podcast on iTunes or Pocket Casts — or better yet, join us for one of our in-person services.